 Bartholomew was speaking to host Michael Lieberman during the seventh episode of the monthly webcast, which debuted in April.
 On FOOD FOR THOUGHT, Foa & Son Food and Beverage Practice Leader Lieberman sits down with a guest each month to discuss issues impacting the industry.
 His conversation with Bartholomew centered on FDA traceability compliance, and data-driven traceability solutions.
 As Executive V.P. of Business Development for Legit Fish and a seasoned sales executive with over 20 years of managing high performing teams in the seafood industry, his insights made for a compelling conversation.

-In 2011, the FDA’s Food Safety Modernization Act (also known as FISMA) was passed into law.
+In 2011, the FDA’s Food Safety Modernization Act (also known as FSMA) was passed into law.
 Since then, different portions of that law have been rolled out.
-Currently, the food industry is tackling the FDA’s proposed traceability role.
+Currently, the food industry is tackling the FDA’s proposed traceability rule.
 What can companies do now to become compliant, and how can technology be leveraged to help?

 These questions and more were answered during Lieberman and Bartholomew’s wide-ranging discussion.
 They began by exploring what specific problems the proposed regulation aims to address.
 “In terms of seafood,” Bartholomew explained.
 “It’s fraud, it’s illegal fishing, it’s transshipment of products from country to country without verification of origins.”

 “With this FDA proposed rule,” he continued.
 “It’s requiring that farmers and vessels and anybody participating in the supply chain have to be able to trace and verify back to the source.”

 Lieberman brought up blockchain, a record-keeping technology that stores data in blocks that are then chained together.
 “Is blockchain part of the solution?”